|

 Maximum Enrollment: 50

 Danger!
 Intrigue!
-This SIG will meet the first Wednesday of each month February through May, to consider and discuss some of the internationally best-selling mystery novels.
+This SIG will meet the first Wednesday of each month September through December, to consider and discuss some of the internationally best-selling mystery and thriller novels.
 Each was first in a series for a beloved detective, with many, many sequels.
-The SIG will start with February 7: The Face of a Stranger (Detective William Monk) by Anne Perry.
-The participants will select the books for March, April, and May.
+The sessions will start with September 3: The Cat Who Could Read Backwards by Lilian Jackson Braun.
+Class participants will select the books for October, November and December.
 Handouts will be emailed to participants before each session.

 (Every 1st Wednesday of each month)